alexch/rerun/README.md

         rerun -x erector --to-html my_site.rb

-Use Heroku? `rerun` is now compatible with `foreman`.
+Use Heroku Cedar? `rerun` is now compatible with `foreman`.
 Run all your Procfile processes locally and restart them all when necessary.

         rerun foreman start

 # Options:

---dir directory to watch (default = ".")
+`--dir` directory to watch (default = ".")

---pattern glob to match inside directory.
+`--pattern` glob to match inside directory.
 This uses the Ruby Dir glob style -- see <http://www.ruby-doc.org/core/classes/Dir.html#M002322> for details.
 By default it watches these files: `rb,js,css,scss,sass,erb,html,haml,ru`.

---clear (or -c) clear the screen before each run
+`--clear` (or -c) clear the screen before each run

---exit (or -x) expect the program to exit.
+`--exit` (or -x) expect the program to exit.
 With this option, rerun checks the return value; without it, rerun checks that the launched process is still running.

-Also --version and --help.
+Also --version and --help, naturally.

+# Growl Notifications

+If you have `growlnotify` available on the `PATH`, it sends notifications to growl in addition to the console.

+Here's how to install [growlnotify](http://growl.info/extras.php#growlnotify):

+> The Installer package for growlnotify is in the growlnotify folder in the Extras folder on the Growl disk image.
+Simply open the Installer package and follow the on-screen instructions.

+**NOTE**: Growl recently moved to the App Store.
+I upgraded, and it still works for me, but I'd love it if someone can confirm that `growlnotify` is still available in a clean App Store install and works as advertised.

 # On-The-Fly Commands

-While the app is running, you can make things happen by pressing keys:
+While the app is (re)running, you can make things happen by pressing keys:

+* **r** restart (as if a file had changed)
 * **c** clear the screen
-* **r** restart (as if a file had changed)
+* **x** exit (just like control-C)

 # To Do: